Research station

 Research room 1

-Research question: Which climate conditions encourage mating behaviours oft he Madagascan amphibians and reptiles?
+Research question: Which climate conditions encourage mating behaviours of Madagascan amphibians and reptiles?

 Centre of attention in Research Room 1: the blue-legged mantella.
 Photo: Zoo Zurich, Nick Soland